rewls/introduction-to-algorithms/ch06-heapsort.md

 #### 6

-- The worst-case is the array satisfying min-heap property.
+- The worst-case is the array that is sorted in incresing order.

 - The worst-case cause MAX-HEAPIFY to be called recursively at every node on a simple path from the root down to a leaf.